 a.
-Refer to the Incident Response and Reporting Protocol Form
+Refer to the Incident Response and Reporting Protocol Form d.
+Remain on scene, but at safe distance, to help direct and discuss the situation with University Police.

 - a.
 Alert others.
 Small spill can be cleaned by lab, studio or theater personnel, if trained Read SDS. - b.
 No attempt should be made to clean large spill or put out fire. - c.
-Contact Public Safety 413/572-5262 or 911, for assistance. - d.
-Remain on scene, but at safe distance, to help direct and discuss the situation with Public Safety.
+Contact University Police 413/572-5262 or 911, for assistance.